vfarcic/devops24/manuscript/04-helm.md

     -o jsonpath="{.status.loadBalancer.ingress[0].ip}")
 ```

-Next we'll output the retrieved IP to confirm that the commands worked, and generate a sub-sub domain `jenkins`.
+Next, we'll output the retrieved IP to confirm that the commands worked, and generate a sub-domain `jenkins`.

 ```bash
 echo $LB_IP